-Cobequid Consolidated Elementary School Eco-Club back in Action!Back To News
+Cobequid Consolidated Elementary School Eco-Club back in Action!Back to stories

 Cobequid Consolidated Elementary School continues to go green!
 The school in Old Barns with just under 200 P-5 students has recently joined the free Green Schools Nova Scotia community.
 On March 27th they had a visit from Green Schools Engagement Officer Pam.
 The students learned about Earth Day which is happening on April 22nd.
 Earth Day was first celebrated in 1970 and began to be celebrated in Canada in 1990.
 Since then, citizens in 192 countries around the world use this day to recognize the importance of protecting the Earth.

 During Pam’s visit with the school, students used recycled paper and their colouring pencils and crayons to design their own Earth Day Pledges.
 This activity helped them come up with their own ideas of ways to celebrate Earth Day and help protect the Earth.
 Check out the photos to see some of their inspiring pledges!

 Mrs. Katrina Murphy has helped to re-start the school’s Eco-Club.
 The group of dedicated students has already made green posters using old newspapers, and they’ve been able to help the school with recycling plastics.
 They are also working to have some Earth Day Activities.
 School-wide activities such as Lights Out, a Sweater Day, Litterless Lunches, and others are fun, great ways to celebrate Earth Day!